Child Emancipation Attorneys in Bergen County, NJ

 - At age 23, child support is no longer required or allowed to be requested, under any circumstances.

 - A parent may submit a written request to continue child support beyond the age of 19 with sufficient cause and a finite future termination date.
-Qualifying causes for continued child support beyond the age of 19 include the child being a full-time student, including high school and beyond, and still living at home or the child have a disability which requires ongoing support
+Qualifying causes for continued child support beyond the age of 19 include the child being a full-time student, including high school and beyond, and still living at home or the child has a disability which requires ongoing support

 - If the date of child support termination is reached and a parent is in arrears, the amount owed is not erased until all payments are made.